 The tomato sauce with this recipe includes red wine, so a red wine pairing just seems right.
 I love sangiovese, a slightly thinner-skinned Italian red grape used in the one Italian red wine that everyone knows, Chianti.
 Rather than going as far as Chianti to pair with this dish, I pick a California sangiovese grown in the Santa Barbara wine region.
 Stolpman Vineyards "Love You Bunches" is made via carbonic maceration, which means the whole clusters of grapes are left intact, and juice ferments while still inside the grape skins, rather than being crushed and pressed out.
 The resulting wine is fruitier, less tannic, and ready to drink much sooner, "fresh."

 Baccala is a traditional Italian salted, dried cod.
-You have to prep the baccala in advance before cooking it by soaking the fish for three days to sort of re-hydrate it and changing out for fresh water a few times a day to remove the excess salt.
+You have to prep the baccala in advance before cooking it by soaking the fish for three days to re-hydrate it, as well as changing out for fresh water a few times a day to remove the excess salt.
 The level of effort definitely makes Baccala a special occasion dish and perfect for the Feast of the Seven Fishes.
-This preparation with garlic, onion, and capers is pretty traditional, and with its stewy base, was served over creamy polenta (pictured below).
+We served this Baccala in a super flavorful tomato sauce with garlic, onion, and caper sauce similar to puttanesca, over creamy polenta.

-If you don't have easy access to a whole side of dried salted cod, use fresh cod, or any fresh fish really, cooked in a similar tomato sauce.
+If you don't have easy access to a whole side of Italian dried salted cod because really who does, use fresh cod, or any other firm-fleshed fish like halibut or salmon, cooked in a similarly briny, garlicky tomato sauce.
 Salmon in a spicy, briny Puttanesca sauce is one of my favorites.

 You're going to see how much I love sangiovese because Chianti is a perfect pairing with the baccala in tomato sauce.
 Chianti is acidic, so it can stand up to the acidity of the tomato sauce, but also cut through the richness of the polenta.
 This estate is a solid producer of Chianti Classico.

 The sangiovese grape is also the sole grape used to make Rosso di Montalcino, and her older, longer-aged brother Brunello di Montalcino.
-If I could do a Feast of the Seven Fishes will all sangiovese-based wines, I would.
-(Brunello is pretty intense though and really drinks better with rich beefy braises and smoky grilled meats.)
+If I could do a Feast of the Seven Fishes with all sangiovese-based wines, I would.
+Brunello is pretty intense though and really drinks better with rich beefy braises and smoky grilled meats.
+This is one of my favorite Rossos.

 7. Sautéed Sole with Olive Tapenade

-You know that fish and olives are made for each other.
-The olive tapenade in this Saveur recipe for the sole fillets in the photo above is so similar to the Olive Salsa Verde I serve with salmon; it just uses intense kalamata olives instead of California green olives.
+You know that fish and olives love each other.
+The olive tapenade in this recipe for the sole fillets in the photo above is so similar to the Olive Salsa Verde I serve with salmon; it just uses intense kalamata olives instead of California green olives.
 Choose whatever fish looks the best at the market, and make either the fruitier, herb-forward Olive Salsa Verde, or the saltier, more intense Kalamata Olive Tapenade.

 Wine pairing for Sole with Olive Tapenade